AtalaPRISMTribe/PPPGF/PRISM Pioneer Program Governance Framework.md

 * A certificate of completion will be issued, NOT a certificate of competence.
 * Each section of the course will have multiple-choice questions to test retained knowledge.
-* Learners must obtain 80% even if multiple attempts are needed to get 80%.
 * Qualification levels will not be categorized, e.g., 1st percentile, etc.
 * The amount of time spent in each section will not impact the grade.
 * The passing of quizzes is sufficient to prove knowledge.